yathit/yathit-inboxcrm-help/_posts/2000-01-01-saving-inbound-message-to-sugarcrm.md

 index: 1
 ---

+Gmail is a necessity for anyone who uses the net, whether personal or business and the {{site.product}} Integration just enhances your experience.
+It is ideal for administration in search of a perfect CRM solution to save email securely out of Gmail.
+You can use your existing Gmail account as the address to receive emails and save them on the SugarCRM as an integrated email client.

+Inbound Emails

-{{site.product}} gives you a easy ways to easily save emails into SugarCRM.
-Simply click on the {{ "ydn-logo-bw" | svg_icon }} icon in the gmail message toolbar.
+{{site.product}} offers an easy option for saving your mails in SugarCRM.
+And, to do this all you have to do is click the {{ "ydn-logo-bw" | svg_icon }} icon in the Gmail message toolbar.

 {% include screenshot.html file="archive-email.gif" %}

+Archive Email

-Click the 'Archive' menu item to archive Gmail message to SugarCRM Email record.
-The message is stored in [Sugar Email Archiving mailbox](http://support.sugarcrm.com/02_Documentation/01_Sugar_Editions/04_Sugar_Professional/Sugar_Professional_6.5/Application_Guide/23_Emails/#Sugar_Email_Archiving).
-If the message has attachment, it will show options to upload the attachments as well.
+If you want to archive your email, then just click the “Archive” menu and your Gmail message will be automatically get archived in the SugarCRM Email records.
+You can easily find the email in the [Sugar Email Archiving mailbox](http://support.sugarcrm.com/02_Documentation/01_Sugar_Editions/04_Sugar_Professional/Sugar_Professional_6.5/Application_Guide/23_Emails/#Sugar_Email_Archiving).
+In case, the email has any attachments, they can easily be uploaded via the Upload Attachment option.

-If the message is already archived in SugarCRM, the menu item is lable is "View archive" instead.
-Click the "View archive" link to view the message stored in the SugarCRM.
+Messages that are already archived in the SugarCRM are accessible by clicking the “View archive” link.
+You can also view your archived email via your SugarCRM Account's contact, leads, opportunities, or case modules and this is easily done without having you to leave your working module.

+In fact, the archiving ability of SugarCRM allows you to easily store your Gmail messages into the SugarCRM record of your account, contacts, or cases.
+You also get a complete record of your communication as all your Gmail attachments, images, and calendar events get updated instantly.

+Upload Attachment

+You can also upload an attachment to the SugarCRM’s Documents module directly from your Gmail interface using the {{site.product}}.
+To upload an attachment, click the Upload button {{ "cloud-upload" | svg_icon }} on the attachment.
+You may need to give permission to upload the document so, do not ignore it.

-To upload email attachments to SugarCRM Documents module, click the upload button, {{ "cloud-upload" | svg_icon }}, on the attachment as shown below.
-Additional one time permission may require for uploading the document.
-The icon becomes green during uploading.
-After uploading is finished, the cloud icon changed to SugarCRM icon, {{ "sugarcrm-bw" | svg_icon }}.
+Once the document upload process starts, the cloud icon will become green.
+And, after the upload is finished, the cloud icon will be changed to the SugarCRM {{ "sugarcrm-bw" | svg_icon }} icon.

 {% include screenshot.html file="upload-attachment.gif" %}

-If an attachment is already uploaded to SugarCRM, SugarCRM icon, {{ "sugarcrm-bw" | svg_icon }}, will be shown instead of upload button.
-Click SugarCRM icon to bring up detail information on the sidebar panel.
-You can also visit to record detail page in SugarCRM.
+In case, the attachment is already available on the SugarCRM’s Document module, you will not see the Upload button.
+Rather you will see the SugarCRM {{ "sugarcrm-bw" | svg_icon }} icon.
+Clicking this icon will provide you details about the attachment on the side panel.
+If you want more details, you can visit to the Record detail page in the SugarCRM.